FAQEUCyber Resilience Act

 Citations

-Section 17
+Question 17

 What is an open-source software steward under the CRA?

-An open-source software steward is a legal person, other than a manufacturer, that systematically provides support on a sustained basis for the development of specific free and open-source software intended for commercial activities and ensures the viability of those products.
+An open-source software steward is a legal person, other than a manufacturer, that systematically provides support on a sustained basis for the development of specific free and Open-Source Software intended for commercial activities and ensures the viability of those products.

 Citations

-Section 18
+Question 18

 Can a natural person be an open-source software steward?